 Very well, but what does “treating the whole person” mean?
 The philosophy of VNA Hospice Care is to provide support for the patient’s emotional, social and spiritual needs as well as medical symptoms as part of treating the whole person.

-“Treating the whole person is at the foundation of VNA Hospice Care,” said VNA’s Vice President and Chief Nursing Officer Krystal Alvarado.
+“Treating the whole person is at the foundation of VNA Hospice Care,” says VNA’s Vice President and Chief Nursing Officer Olivia Rogers.
 “It’s a multi-disciplined approach that maximizes the comfort and support we can provide our patients, allowing them to approach the end of life on their own terms.”

 Treating the whole person means exactly that – the person is more than the disease or condition.
 At VNA, we say hospice is about life, and that is true.
 Hospice reaffirms life, focuses on dignity, brings comfort and quality to the time remaining.
 Hospice does not hurry death.
 Hospice does not prevent death.
 Death is the inevitable destination at the end of hospice, and like any destination, the traveler must prepare for arrival.

-“Hospice is the only health care entity that uses a team to provide total patient care – mind, body and spirit,” said VNA’s Director of Hospice Services for Collin County and Denton County Branches Emily Bradford.
+“Hospice is the only health care approach that uses a team to provide total patient care—mind, body and spirit,” says Rogers.
 “We utilize nurses, social workers, chaplains, hospice aides and volunteers to care for all the needs of our patients and their caregivers.
 What a privilege to journey down this road with our patients and families.”

 Care of the patient’s family is an integral part of VNA Hospice Care, so much so the family – and other loved ones, of course – are treated as an extension of the patient by the VNA Hospice Care team.
 As the end of life approaches, the patient’s thoughts often turn to the loved ones left behind, to a desire to know they will be all right.
 That’s why VNA Hospice Care offers more than a year of ongoing bereavement support to the family left behind after the patient passes, not only to provide support for the grieving, but to give the patient peace of mind knowing his or her family will be looked after and cared for by a team of people the patient knows.